Chapter 0:

 “What, you’re telling me you don’t spend weekends engaging in underage drinking and other tomfoolery?”

 And just like that, the weekly call settles into its usual rhythm: Thanksgiving plans, your latest culture shocks, the old army buddy he ran into at the hospital, your gripes about mandatory classes, the strange perks of being labeled a foreign student.
-It only takes half an hour for you two to run the well dry.
+It only takes half an hour for the two of you to run the well dry.

 “Well, I’ll let you go,” he says.
 “Gotta prep the dungeon for tonight’s session.
 If anything happens, call me, okay?”